xquery-mode/oook-selector/README.md

 - general methods:
   - `C-c m ?` - Selector help buffer
   - `C-c m q` - Quit / abort
+- Cider convenience functions:
+  - `C-c m j` - (cider) Start an nREPL server for the current project and connect to it.
+  - `C-c m r` - (cider) Select the REPL buffer, when possible in an existing window.
+  - `C-c m R` - (cider) Switch to the last Clojure buffer.
 - simple xquery evaluation:
   - `C-c m x` - Evaluate an xquery from minibuffer
   - `C-c m X` - Evaluate an xquery from minibuffer in the modules database